Modern Times

 Robin Vol. 2 #116 by Jon Lewis, Pete Woods, Andrew Pepoy, & Noelle Giddings (2003)

-If we look back to the tail end of the Golden Age and the bulk of the Silver/Bronze Age, DC publishers started to contradict their own timeline for fear that their characters were getting too old or stagnant.
-The same thing happens in the late Modern Age where you start getting a proliferation of editorial tags and bogus time references—an attempt to stave off the eventual need to hit the restart button entirely.
-The Modern Age DCU chugs along in relative real-time for about fifteen to twenty years and then all of a sudden time seems to stand still (even though events keep on happening and characters keep on living their complicated little lives).
+Because some editors and writers penned stories while judging Zero Hour as the full starting point for the Modern Age proper, character ages in many of the comics don’t jibe with my timeline, requiring fanwanks and caveats.
+A big example of this can be seen with Tim Drake, who is forced to debut as Robin a bit younger than he is said to have in the comics.
+If we hearken back to the tail end of the Golden Age and the bulk of the Silver/Bronze Age, DC publishers started to contradict their own timeline for fear that their characters were getting too old or stagnant.
+The same thing happens in the late Modern Age where you started getting a proliferation of editorial tags and bogus time references—an attempt to stave off the eventual need to hit the restart button.
+The Modern Age DCU chugged along in relative real-time for about fifteen to twenty years and then—all of a sudden—time seemed to stand still (even though events kept on happening and characters kept on living their complicated little lives).
+When I constructed my timeline, I did so moving forward, building what seemed like a correct chronological listing of stories.
+To create the timelines that DC seems to utilize, we almost have to work backward, looking at the latest possible references to ages (i.e. how old did DC say their characters were at the bitter end of the Modern Age) and how many “years ago” flashbacks in the later issues imply.
+These are the final clues in the Modern Age that tell us roughly how many years the Caped Crusader has been crusading.

 DC YEAR ONE: Frank Miller’s “Year One” still holds tried-and-true.
-Thankfully the horrible addition of Batman peeing his pants (thanks Kevin Smith) isn’t canon.
+Thankfully, the horrible addition of Batman peeing his pants (thanks Kevin Smith) isn’t canon.
 Therefore, DC Y1 is almost exactly the same as my BY1.

 DC YEAR TWO: As site contributor/fellow Batmanologist Valheru states, DC Y2 comprises many stories referenced from the Kane/Finger era (i.e origins of most of Batman’s rogues gallery).
 The Long Halloween and “Batman: Year Two” go here.
 BY2 through BY3 is comprised mostly of these rogues gallery debuts and LOTDK tales.
 Many of the LOTDK stories just aren’t canon anymore according to DC.
 (Or if they are, they are compressed into near oblivion and all placed into DC Y2.)
 My BY2 is basically the same as DC Y2, also including “Batman: Year Two” and the start of The Long Halloween.